 Writing for Scientists and Clinicians: The Basics and Beyond

-Writing clearly is a learned skill, and in this information-packed Webinar, Dr. Christopher Dant will examine the most common problems in scientific writing, such as how to persuade with a minimum amount of words, how and where to use the "right" words, and how to write sentences and paragraphs with purpose, clarity, and punch.
-Dr. Dant will share examples of poor writing, and offer actionable advice on how scientists can improve their writing immediately.
+Writing clearly is a learned skill, and you can quickly and easily improve your written communication abilities by accessing this information-packed training by Dr. Christopher Dant.
+During this step-by-step training session, Dr. Dant will examine the most common problems in scientific writing, such as how to persuade with a minimum amount of words, how and where to use the "right" words, and how to write sentences and paragraphs with purpose, clarity, and punch.
+You'll also receive examples of poor writing with actionable advice on how you can avoid these errors.

 Register for this must-have online training today, and you'll receive an additional $30 off the regular list price.
 This online training is available for you immediately via MP4 Download or CD-ROM formats for only $167 (regular list price $197).

 Here are just a some of the proven, step-by-step tactics you'll receive by taking advantage of this 90-minute online training: